stanton26/AppDefense/labs/v2/horizon-lab.md

 ### Cretea a Logical Network

-For this Horizon Lab we have prepared several virtual machines, which are Active Directory (AD), Hoirzon Connection Server, Unified Access Gateway (UAG) and a Golden Master Image.
+For this Horizon Lab we have prepared several virtual machines, which are Active Directory (AD), Horizon Connection Server, Unified Access Gateway (UAG) and a Golden Master Image.

 In the next step we are going to create a logical network for the virtual machines we will deploy in this lab.